ifgris/NanoRabbit/README.md

 NanoRabbit, A **Lightweight** RabbitMQ .NET API for .NET 6, which makes a simple way to manage **Multiple** connections, producers, consumers, and easy to use.

+> NanoRabbit is under development!
+Please note that some APIs may change their names or usage!

 ## Features

 - Customize the name of connections, producers, consumers.